moliver28/research-handbook/content/handbook/sales/field-operations/order-processing.md

 #### Where do I approve?

-Quote Approval requests will originate from one of two sources: [The quote](https://handbook.gitlab.com/handbook/sales/field-operations/order-processing/#standard-quote-approval), or [SFDC Chatter(https://handbook.gitlab.com/handbook/sales/field-operations/order-processing/#how-to-request-quote-approval-via-chatter)].
+Quote Approval requests will originate from one of two sources: [The quote](https://handbook.gitlab.com/handbook/sales/field-operations/order-processing/#standard-quote-approval), or [Salesforce Chatter](https://handbook.gitlab.com/handbook/sales/field-operations/order-processing/#how-to-request-quote-approval-via-chatter).

 If the request originates from the quote, you will receive an email alert and a Slack alert.
 If the request originates from SFDC Chatter, you will receive an email alert.
 Click [here](https://docs.google.com/document/d/1-CH-uH_zr0qaVaV1QbmVZ1rF669DsaUeq9w-q1QiKPE/edit#bookmark=kix.1p0vwiqmoq15) to learn more about which requests should go through the quote vs. SFDC Chatter.
 In FY25 we will move away from SFDC Chatter entirely, routing all approvals through the quote.